Travel.State.Gov >

 Do Not Travel To:

-The Government of Ethiopia has restricted or shut down internet, cellular data, and phone services during and after civil unrest.
-These restrictions impede the U.S. Embassy’s ability to communicate with, and provide consular services to, U.S. citizens in Ethiopia.
+U.S. officials have limited ability to provide services to U.S. citizens outside of Addis Ababa and have very limited consular access to U.S. citizens detained by Ethiopian authorities.
+The government of Ethiopia has previously restricted or shut down internet, cellular data, and phone services before, during, and after civil unrest.
+These restrictions impede the U.S. Embassy’s ability to communicate with and provide consular services to U.S. citizens in Ethiopia.

 If you decide to travel to Ethiopia: